coinblesk/coinblesk-frontend-bitcoinjs/README.md

 To support updates in an easy manner, there are two scripts provided.

 ## Development
 There are two folders available: `/src` and `/dist`.
 The source folder contains two complete Bitcoin.JS scripts.
 One should be the original script (`src/bitcoinjs.original.js` and the other one is a copy of it, which was then modified to approach BIP-65.
-The modified one (`src/bitcoinjs.modified.js`).
 This allows for an easy comparison between the files.
 When there is an update, you can easily move the necessary code.

 ### Update
   * Update the Bitcoin.JS version in the `package.json` and run `yarn install`